Vehicle horn

-A horn is a sound-making device that can be equipped to motor vehicles, buses, bicycles, trains, trams (otherwise known as streetcars in North America), and other types of vehicles.
-The sound made usually resembles a "honk" (older vehicles) or a "beep" (modern vehicles).
-The driver uses the horn to warn others of the vehicle's approach or presence, or to call attention to some hazard.
+A horn is a sound-making device installed on motor vehicles, trains, boats, and other types of vehicles.
+The sound it makes usually resembles a “honk” (older vehicles) or a “beep” (modern vehicles).
+The driver uses the horn to warn others of the vehicle's presence or approach, or to call others’ attention to a hazard.
 Motor vehicles, ships and trains are required by law in some countries to have horns.
-Like trams, trolley cars and streetcars, bicycles are also legally required to have an audible warning device in many areas, but not universally, and not always a horn.
+Public transit vehicles and even bicycles are also legally required to have an audible warning device in many areas.

 Types

-Bicycle

-Bicycles sometimes have a classic bulb horn, operated by squeezing a rubber bulb attached to a metal horn.
-Squeezing the bulb forces air through a steel reed located in the throat of the horn, making it vibrate, producing a single note.
-The flaring horn matches the acoustic impedance of the reed to the open air, radiating the sound waves efficiently, making the sound louder.
-Other types of horns used on bicycles include battery-operated horns (sometimes even car horns on 12-volt circuits are incorporated) and small air horns powered by a small can of compressed gas.